bbatsov/projectile/doc/configuration.md

 (setq projectile-require-project-root nil)
 ```

+!!!
+Tip

     This might not be a great idea if you start Projectile in your home folder for instance. :-)

 ## Switching projects